 - Fill the cupcake liners so that they're almost full and bake for 20 minutes or until a toothpick inserted in the middle comes out clean.

-- Remove from the oven, let the cupcakes cool for 2 minutes in the tins, and then turn the cupcakes out onto a wire rack to cool completely before cooling.
+- Remove from the oven, let the cupcakes cool for 2 minutes in the tins, and then turn the cupcakes out onto a wire rack to cool completely before frosting.

 - For the coconut whipped cream, put a can of coconut milk in the refrigerator, being careful not to shake it.
 Let it sit overnight.
-Take the can out of the refrigerator and pour the liquid (it should be watery) into another container to use later (perhaps in a smoothie!).
+Take the can out of the refrigerator and scoop out the hardened coconut cream and transfer into a medium mixing bowl.
+Save the water to drink or to add to a smoothie.

 - Spread on the cupcakes and add toasted coconut (I just toasted it about 5 minutes after I took out the cupcakes).
 Add the Easter candies right before serving.